MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/migrate-hbase-to-cosmos-db.md

 **HBase**

-For HBase, use the append method and checkAndPut method to update the value. append is the process of appending a value atomically to the end of the current value, and checkAndPut atomically compares the current value with the expected value and updates only if they match.
+For HBase, use the append method and checkAndPut method to update the value.
+Append is the process of appending a value atomically to the end of the current value, and checkAndPut atomically compares the current value with the expected value and updates only if they match.

 ```java
 // append